 About Michele Tjaden

-Within a few years of retiring I started to feel very strongly that I wanted a deeper connection with animals.
-I had something more to give and a lifetime of experience to share.
-As a child I had always wished I could talk to animals, and found myself researching the world of animal communication.
+Within a few years of “retiring” I started to feel very strongly that I had more to give and a lifetime of experience to share.
+As a child I had always wished I could talk to animals, and found myself wanting a deeper connection with them.
+I began researching the world of animal communication.
 I was led to Dr. Cara Gubbins, an incredible teacher and mentor.
-I enrolled in her Animal Communicator Academy, and embarked on my new path to train as an animal communicator.
+I enrolled in her Animal Communicator Academy and embarked on my path to train as an animal communicator.
 Graduating from the Academy was my first step toward where I now believe I was headed all along, to help bring people and animals closer through animal communication.
-My intention is to provide a bridge to more closely connect animals with the people who love them.
 It is incredibly fulfilling work and a continuing journey.

 I currently share my life and home with 10 rescue dogs, 2 cats, 4 birds and a tortoise.